List of Coronation Street characters introduced in 1996: Stephen Reid

 Stephen Reid (also Potter) is the son of Audrey Roberts (Sue Nicholls).
 Audrey's father insists that she give Stephen up for adoption after she gives birth to him at 16 years old.
 Malcolm Reid (Shane Rimmer), a neighbour and former boyfriend of Audrey, adopts Stephen and later emigrates to Canada with him.

 Stephen arrives in Weatherfield to get to know his biological mother and to carry out some business for his firm, KBec, with local tycoon Mike Baldwin (Johnny Briggs).
 During his stay, Mike's wife and Audrey's best friend, Alma Baldwin (Amanda Barrie), becomes besotted with him and makes her feelings clear, but Stephen is not interested and returns to Canada once his work is completed.

 Stephen's nephew, Nick Tilsley (Adam Rickitt), later went to stay with his uncle in Canada for several months after causing trouble for his mother, Stephen's half-sister Gail Platt (Helen Worth), and adoptive father, Martin Platt (Sean Wilson).
 In 1999, following the break-up of his marriage to Leanne Battersby (Jane Danson), Nick again turned to Stephen, who offered him a job in Canada.
 Over the years, Audrey maintained regular contact with Stephen and visited him many times.
 Gail's third husband, Richard Hillman (Brian Capron), also took her to Canada for an impromptu visit at Christmas 2001.

-On 10 December 2007, Stephen returned to Weatherfield to spend Christmas with Audrey en route to Italy, where he intended to expand his business empire into Europe.
+On 10 December 2007, Stephen returned to Weatherfield to spend Christmas with Audrey while on the way to Italy, where he intended to expand his business empire into Europe.
 On 14 December, Stephen invited his youngest nephew, David Platt (Jack P. Shepherd), to join him in Italy.
 David accepted, much to the disappointment of his niece Sarah Platt (Tina O'Brien), David's half-sister.

 On 21 December, David's ambitions were ruined after Sarah bought some ecstasy tablets from a drug dealer in Leanne's restaurant, Valandros, and planted them in David's drawer at Audrey's Salon.
 Audrey discovered the pills, and after deciding David was a troublemaker, Stephen left Weatherfield on Boxing Day.
 Sarah and her daughter, Bethany (Emily Walton), joined him four days later.
 Gail visited them in June 2008.
 In 2015, Stephen fired Sarah over the phone when she failed to email him an urgent report.